 x= header and cast number for last cast or header in memory.
-Typically used to recover data if you accidentally initialize logging (using InitLogging or SampleNumber=0) before uploading all existing data.
+Typically used to recover data if you accidentally initialize logging (using InitLogging) before uploading all existing data.
 19plus V2 can have a maximum of 1000 stored headers.

-Note that 19plus V2 writes a new header:

-- each time logging is started in Profiling Mode
+Note that 19plus V2 writes a new header: - each time logging is started in Profiling Mode

-- each time logging is started and after

-every 2000 samples are stored in memory

-in Moored Mode.
+- each time logging is started and after every 2000 samples are stored in memory in Moored Mode.

-If an ECO-FL with Bio-Wiper is installed and Biowiper=N, sending GetSD or DS will open the Bio-Wiper, but not provide enough powered time to close it again.
-If you then deploy the instrument in Moored mode (MM) with the Bio-Wiper open and with a delayed start time, the ECO-FL may become fouled because the Bio-Wiper will remain open until the first sample is completed.
+If a WET Labs sensor with Bio-Wiper is installed and Biowiper=N, sending GetSD or DS will open the Bio-Wiper, but not provide enough powered time to close it again.
+If you then deploy the instrument with the Bio-Wiper open and with a delayed start time, the sensor may become fouled because the Bio-Wiper will remain open until the first sample is completed.